-For information on using your video features, refer to Help and Support.
+For information on using your video features, refer to HP Support Assistant.

-Connecting video devices using an HDMI cable (select models only)
+Connecting video devices using an HDMI cable (select products only)

 NOTE: To connect an HDMI device to your computer, you need an HDMI cable, purchased separately.

 To see the computer screen image on a high-definition TV or monitor, connect the high-definition device according to the following instructions: